 The Youth Academy is offered for educational purposes only and does not provide any certification

-The Sheriff’s Office is hosting three identical deliveries of the Youth Academy this summer.
+The Sheriff’s Office is hosting three identical deliveries of the Youth Academy this summer, split up by grade level.
 We are unable to accept applications for all three.

 The Academy is scheduled from 8:30a.m.- 5:30p.m. each day.
-Youth participants will meet at the Sheriff’s Office Main Building located at 100 Eslinger Way in Sanford.
+Youth participants will meet at the Sheriff’s Office Professional Development Center located at 2772 Depot Avenue, in Sanford.
 Parents/guardians can drop off and sign their children in as early as 8:00a.m. and we ask that your children be picked up and signed out no later than 5:45p.m.

 The 2017 Youth Academy Applications will close when then Sheriff's Office has filled the class, which usually occurs within one to two days, so apply as soon as the application opens!
 Applications will be accepted on a first come, first served basis as seats are limited.